Edith Bone: Early life

 Bone was born in Hungary in 1889.
 Hajós married Béla Balázs in 1913.
 After the First World War she joined the Bolshevik Party in Petrograd.
 In 1918, she began editing the English version of the Communist International magazine and later became a courier for the parent organisation.
 She lived in Berlin, Germany from 1923 to 1933, leaving for Britain when the Nazis took over.
 She married Gerald Martin, a British translator, in February 1934.

 Bone learnt to speak six languages fluently.

 In July 1936, she and her friend and fellow communist, artist Felicia Browne, travelled to Spain to attend the international People's Olympiad, a protest event against the 1936 Olympics.
 However the event was cancelled due to the outbreak of the Spanish Civil War.
 Browne would become the only British woman to play a combatant role, and one of the first of the British volunteers to die in that conflict in August 1936.

 Bone remained in Spain, working as a doctor and as a journalist with Claud Cockburn, a correspondent for the Daily Worker.
 She was involved with the establishment of the Unified Socialist Party of Catalonia (PSUC) in Barcelona, Spain.

-She returned to Britain sometime before 1939 when she resigned briefly from the Communist movement before rejoining the British Communist Party in 1942.
+She returned to Britain sometime before 1937 and worked for the magazine Lilliput where she was employed as a translator.
+She resigned briefly from the Communist movement before rejoining the British Communist Party in 1942.